edina/eo-graph/README.md

 npm run parse:csv -- ListOfAnswersAndQuestions.csv > graph.json
 ```

-A common workflow would be start with the list of answers, if unique identifiers are used for the them those could be used as node identifiers, completing the*from* and *to* columns and executing the above command a list of candidated questions/nodes will be generated and could be added to the input csv for editing the labels of the questions.
+A common workflow would be start with the list of answers, if unique identifiers are used for the them those could be used as node identifiers, completing the **from** and **to**columns and executing the above command will generate a list of candidated questions/nodes that should be added to the input csv and creating the proper labels for the questions.